hyperpixel34/aerothemeplasma/Documentation/Themes/Seven-Black.md

 The opaque appearance state aims to be a recreation of Aero Basic (WIP).
 Currently, only plasmoids using solid textures and the window manager don't comply with the aesthetic, but everything else does.
 A potential solution is to detect a change in compositing in plasmoids that use solid textures, change the dialog type to ```NoBackground``` and display a custom texture as the background while compositing is disabled.
 A similar solution can also be applied to the window manager.

-Another important note is that the tooltip SVG used in the solid appearance is now used as a workaround to allow orb transparency in SevenStart.
-For more information, go to [SevenStart](../Software/Plasmoids/SevenStart.md)'s documentation.

 ### Icons